 All requirements for the bachelor's degree must be completed within seven calendar years from the date on which the student begins undergraduate work at PSU.

 All requirements for the master's degree must be completed within five calendar years from the date on which the student begins graduate work at PSU.
-Doctoral students are allowed a maximum of seven calendar years from the time they begin the program to complete.

 Add / Drop / Swap